mattermost/mattermost-plugin-apps/docs/01-anatomy-hello.md

 You can also use `/helloworld send` command.

 ## Manifest
-The manifest declares App metadata, and for AWS Lambda apps declares the Call Path to Lambda Function mappings.
-For HTTP apps, paths are prefixed with HTTPRootURL before invoking, so no mappings are needed.

-The Hello World App is an HTTP app.
-It requests the permission to act as a Bot, and to add UI to the channel header, and to /commands.
+The manifest declares App metadata, For HTTP apps like this no paths mappings are needed.
+The Hello World App requests the *permission* to act as a Bot, and to *bind* itself to the channel header, and to /commands.

 ```json
 {